I've been a freelance writer focusing on movies, hiking, stamps, volleyball, and politics.

 Liberals and conservatives can both agree that the government has become so big that it has become wasteful.
 Some of the that evidence became apparent when a Department of Homeland Security employee showed up to a Congressional hearing and couldn't answer some very simple questions related to the inquiry.

 Where to start?
 How about with Congress?
 Does anyone know how much is paid out to Congressional staffs?
 Would it shock you to hear that the numbers are pretty staggering?
-For the 533 members of Congress, in the Year 2011, $660 million was spent on staff.
+For the 533 members of Congress, in 2011, $660 million was spent on staff.

 Each Senator averages about $2.5 million dollars in staff salary and each member of the House of Representatives is close to a million dollars in staff.
 Sound excessive?